dansinker/shareyourwork/README.md

-shareyourwork
+Share Your Work
 =============

-This is a stub of ideas outlined in a talk I gave at [the 2014 Hacks Hackers Media Party in Buenos Aires](
+This is a stub of ideas outlined in a talk I gave at [the 2014 Hacks Hackers Media Party in Buenos Aires](http://mediaparty.info/2014/)

 background
 ----------